WKND: History

 WKND signed on in 1961, as WSOR, and featured a country music and Polish format.
 It was a 500-watt daytime-only station.
 After a couple sales of the station in the mid-1960s, WSOR became WEHW in 1966.

 In 1969, The KND Corporation purchased the station, and changed the callsign to WKND.
 A format change to R&B soon followed, and WKND became the first radio station in the state to feature a format targeting the African American community.
 In 1981, Hartcom Inc. purchased the station.
 Hartcom was formed by an all-minority group of individuals committed to keeping the station serving the African-American community.
 Studios eventually moved to the Windsor Parkade Shopping Center.
 Major transmitter site renovations were undertaken in the mid-1990s, with the replacement of the station's three towers and a retuning of the station's directional antenna pattern.

-In 2004, under an LMA with Freedom Communications of Connecticut, WKND's call sign and format moved to Freedom's WNEZ (1230 AM).
+In 2004, under a local marketing agreement with Freedom Communications of Connecticut, WKND's call sign and format moved to Freedom's WNEZ (1230 AM).
 With the move to 1230, WKND became a 24-hour station for the first time and got a power boost to 1,000 watts.
 They ran on-air announcements "The all-new 24 Hour, Twice the Power WKND 1230 AM".
 The 1480 facility then took the WNEZ call letters from 1230 AM and became urban gospel-formatted "Heaven 1480" for a few months, and then became Spanish oldies "La X 1480".
 WNEZ soon joined its sister stations WLAT and WKND at 330 Main Street in Hartford.

-Freedom Communications ended up in receivership, and in 2007, WKND and its R&B oldies format returned to 1480, with 1230, going back to WNEZ and a Spanish-language format.
+Freedom Communications ended up in receivership, and in 2007, WKND and its R&B oldies format returned to 1480, with 1230 going back to WNEZ and a Spanish-language format.
 Gois Broadcasting acquired WLAT and WNEZ in 2008, and WKND in 2009.
 The three stations were moved into new studios on Burnside Avenue in East Hartford shortly thereafter.

+In 2016, Gois Broadcasting acquired a group of FM translators from the Northeast Gospel Network for $390,000; among them was W254AM (98.7 FM) in Berlin, New York, which would move to in Windsor as W248CR.
+W248CR would be sold to Conduit Communications, with the intention of using it as a translator of WLCQ-LP from Feeding Hills, Massachusetts, for $275,000 in late 2025.
+In March 2026, Gois took WKND silent after it lost its transmitter site; that June, it sold the WKND license to David Webster's Parthenon Holdings for $15,000.
+The deal completed Gois' exit from Connecticut, and added the station to a group of Webster-owned stations that already includes the Viva Radio network based at WRYM in New Britain, and a 50% stake in WATR in Waterbury.